 Beside the restaurant and bars in the hotel, other new places to wine and dine have been opened – each with seating both inside and in the open air.

-The visitor attraction, Oxford Castle – Unlocked, brings the site’s history to life, opening a whole new perspective on Oxford.
+The visitor attraction, Oxford Castle and Prison, brings the site’s history to life, opening a whole new perspective on Oxford.
 Visitors can climb the Norman Castle Mound and enjoy panoramic views from the top of St. George’s Tower, while centuries of prison life are revealed within the 18th century buildings, taking the story across 1000 years, right up to living memory.
 The very heart of the City offers the best in hotel hospitality, unique shopping, great restaurants and bars, visitor interpretation, visual and performing arts and 1000 years of Heritage.

 A visit to Oxford Castle Quarter is not to be missed or ever forgotten!